markteehan/file-chunk-connectors/README.md

 ```
 ### Sink Connector

 	Create a file file-chunk-sink.properties with the following contents.
 Note that “topics” should always contain the same (single) topic name specified for the source connector.
-If the topic has multiple partitions then set tasks.max to the same number.
+This must be a single-partition topic.
+Set tasks.max=1.
 The "converter" properties are needed to ensure that the default Connect worker serializer (generall Avro) is overwritten with the byteSerializer for this connector.
-Tasks.Max should always be > 1: additional tasks are needed to consume while other tasks reconstruct files.
-Set it to the largest-expected-concurrent-number-of-merging-files; plus one.

 ```
 connector.class=ChunkSinkConnector